project-a/bingads-performance-downloader/README.md

     --oauth2_client_id 123456789 \
     --oauth2_client_secret aBcDeFg

-This will open a webbrowser to allow the OAuth2 credentials to access the API on your behalf.
+This will open a web browser to allow the OAuth2 credentials to access the API on your behalf.
 ![](docs/oauth1.png)
 ![](docs/oauth2.png)